msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

     :adaptive:
     :language: python

-    Use the code blocks on the left to create a program that defines and calls a ``draw_circle`` function to draw the figure above.
+    Arrange the code blocks into a program that defines and calls a ``draw_circle`` function and then draws the figure above.
     -----
     import turtle
     turtle.speed(10)